 What factors influence the need for reorganisation?

-- Decreasing congregations and problems with church buildings
+- Decreasing congregations and associated problems managing church buildings

 What kinds of reorganisation are there?

 There are various different forms of reorganisation depending on what is right for local circumstances.
 These include:

 - Creating team or group ministries, or a Bishop's Mission Order

 Some pastoral reorganisation will involve changes to patronage and a review of housing provisions.